-Name of Loop Variable: Define the variable pipetting loop.
+Name of Loop Variable: Define the variable counting the loop cycles.
 Use the Declare button to register a variable, as defined in this parameter, with its name and type under the script section Variables and with read/write permission.

 Sample Count: Stores the expression for the number of samples to pipette.
 Use the Declare button to register a variable, as defined in this parameter, with its name and type under the script section Variables and with read/write permission.